MBCT for Cancer (MBCT-Ca) Specialist Teacher Training Residential CANCELLED

 - Your place is fully confirmed once we receive your deposit or full payment.

-- If you selected to pay the deposit only, we will invoice you for the balance three months before the event starts.
+- If you selected to pay the deposit only, we will invoice you for the balance four months before the event starts.

 - If the full rate for SINGLE accommodation is paid, but we cannot meet your request for a single room due to lack of availability, then we will allocate you SHARED accommodation and refund the difference in cost, to you or your employer.